THESE NEW RULES REFLECT SEVERAL CHANGES, INCLUDING OUR POICY FOR RESIDENTIAL STUDENT PARKING.

 Any vehicle having two or more unpaid citations totaling $50 or more will be subject to immobilization if the citations remain unpaid after 10 working days.
 Vehicles placed on the immobilization list are subject to be immobilized 24 hours a day, seven days a week, even if legally parked at the time of immobilization.
 Vehicles immobilized will incur a $25 per day citation for every day they remain on campus immobilized.
 The fact that a citation is not issued at the time a vehicle is illegally parked does not mean, or imply, that the regulation or law is no longer in effect.

-Purchasing a faculty, staff, or student annual permit when registering the vehicle, or paying current outstanding citations removes the vehicle from the immobilization list.
+Purchasing a student annual permit when registering the vehicle, or paying current outstanding citations removes the vehicle from the immobilization list.
 Outstanding citations are required to be paid in full prior to removal of an immobilization device and removal of a vehicle from the immobilization list.
 Subsequent multiple violations will again make the vehicle eligible to be immobilized.

 Unauthorized removal, tampering with, or damaging an immobilization device will result in fines and a fee appropriate to the amount of damage caused to the device.
+This act will be reported to the Tulane University Police Department (TUPD) and Student Affairs, if applicable.

 The University is not responsible for theft or vandalism and always encourages owners/operators to lock their vehicles while parked on campus.